-Sometimes it just offers a running commentary on the events around us (“Yikes, why would anybody wear that?”).
-Other times it just tosses some random weird thoughts into our stream of consciousness to keep us on our toes (“Hmmm…how would I escape an angry bear in the woods?”).
-And then there are moments when we engage in dialogue with it (“C’mon, you can do this…but what if I screw it up?
-Don’t be silly, you’ve played it dozens of times before…yeah, but….”).
+Sometimes it just offers a running commentary on the events around us (“Gee, that’s a cute dog.”).
+Other times it tosses some random weird thoughts into our stream of consciousness for no apparent reason (“Hmmm…how would I escape an angry bear in the woods?”).
+And then there are moments when we engage in dialogue with it (“C’mon, you can do this… But what if I screw it up?
+Don’t be silly, you’ve played it dozens of times before… Yeah, but….”).

-This voice is harmless enough most of the time – except when it comes to something that is really important to us.
-Both in the practice room and on-stage, the voice can quickly turn to the dark side and become our worst critic.
+This voice is harmless enough most of the time – until it comes to something that is really important to us.
+Both in the practice room and on-stage, the voice can quickly turn to the dark side and become a real negative influence.

-Where it is not just critical, but discouraging, blaming, and plain old mean.
-To the point where it can impact our emotional state and actually cause performance to suffer.
+Where the voice is not just critical, but discouraging, blaming, and plain old mean.
+To the point where it can impact our emotional state and sabotage performances.

 Of course it’s not like this for everyone.
 Some folks have voices that are more compassionate, supportive, and encouraging, which can help to facilitate motivation and performance.

-Great teachers aren’t just walking, talking, wikipedias of knowledge, but effective change agents as well.
-Unique people who can motivate, counsel, and facilitate learning in those they come into contact with.
+When you think about it, great teachers aren’t just these walking, talking, wikipedias of knowledge, but effective change agents as well.

 Positive and negative coaching styles

-In a 2010 study of 112 regional, national, and international-level wrestlers, participants were asked to rate their coaches’ behaviors and their own self-talk during their latest competition.
+In a 2010 study of 112 regional, national, and international-level wrestlers (Zourbanos et al.), participants were asked to rate their coaches’ behaviors and their own self-talk during their latest competition.

 Using a pair of questionnaires, the researchers measured the positivity/supportiveness and negativity of both the coaches’ behavior and the athletes’ inner dialogue.

-As you might expect, coaches’ supportiveness was associated with greater positive self-talk and less negative self-talk in the athletes, especially in the areas of confidence and anxiety control (“I can do this” or “It’s ok…keep calm”).
+Well, as you might expect, coaches’ supportiveness was associated with greater positive self-talk and less negative self-talk in the athletes.
+Especially in the areas of confidence (e.g. “I can do this”) and anxiety control (e.g. “It’s ok…keep calm”).

-Similarly, coaches’ negative coaching behaviors – where they say or do things that demonstrate a lack of confidence in the athletes’ abilities – were related to more negative self-talk and less positive self-talk in the athletes, particularly in the area of disengagement and fatigue (“I want to quit” or “I’m tired”).
+Similarly, coaches’ negative coaching behaviors – where they said or did things that demonstrated a lack of confidence in the athletes’ abilities – were related to more negative self-talk and less positive self-talk in the athletes.
+Particularly in the areas of disengagement (e.g. “I want to quit”) and fatigue (e.g. “I’m tired”).

-The researchers then did a follow-up study of beginning tennis players to see if exposure to either positive or negative coaching behaviors could change the positivity or negativity of an individuals’ inner dialogue.
+The researchers then did a follow-up study of beginning tennis players to see if exposing them to either positive or negative coaching behaviors could change the positivity or negativity of an individuals’ inner dialogue.

-The results suggest that yes, what we say to our students can change what they say to themselves.
+And the results suggest that yes, what we say to our students can indeed change what they say to themselves.

 When exposed to positive coaching behaviors (e.g. “Good shot, keep it up”) participants worried less about messing up.

-Now self-talk is not the only variable that influences performance.
+Self-talk is not the only variable that influences performance, of course.
 And coaching/teaching behavior is not the only factor that affects the voice in our head.
 But how cool is it that the things we say to our students can impact the thoughts that go through their heads?

-It’s often difficult to know how much of an impact we are having on others until many years later.
-But in the meantime, it’s important to be aware that the things we say, and the behaviors we exhibit in lessons, rehearsals, and performances can stay with our students and become a much deeper part of who they grow to be as musicians, professionals, and people than we might realize.
+It’s often difficult to know just how much of an impact we’ve had on a student until many years later.
+But for me, this study was a nice reminder that beyond all of the knowledge and wisdom we share with our students, the way in which we offer feedback and advice, and the behaviors we exhibit in lessons, rehearsals, and performances can contribute more significantly to whom they grow to become as musicians, professionals, and people than we might realize.